MESAHub/mesa-website/02-prereqs.markdown

     cd $MESA_DIR
     ./clean
-    ./install | tee build.log
+    ./install

 and see if you get the same error.
-(The use of the `tee` command will save the output of `./install` in the file `build.log` while still displaying it in your terminal.)

 ## Check that your environment variables are set correctly